Skip to Content

 • Powdery Mildew – Powdery White

 The use of fungicides, such as maneb, zineb or benomyl can help plants recover from these fungal diseases.
+You can also try an insecticidal soap to protect beneficial insects.

 Natural control of diseases include rotating crops, using quality seed and to water below the foliage using soaker hoses.